 - Adjust governance to strengthen its vision and alignment with federal government priorities.

-More than 3,000 employees participated in 350 open and inclusive consultations held at 18 of the NRC sites across the country.
+In this phase, more than 3,000 employees participated in 350 open and inclusive consultations held at 18 of the NRC sites across the country.

-June to August 2017: From Dialogue to Action
+June to August 2017: From dialogue to action

-A renewed NRC will focus on:
+A renewed NRC is committed to focusing on:

 - Creating NRC Programs to deliver on government priorities

-- Research excellence in disruptive technologies
+- Research excellence in disruptive technologies to address critical challenges

-- Growing SMEs to scale and export
+- Growing SMEs to scale and helping them to export

 - Revitalizing the NRC research environment